Tatsuro Taira: Ultimate Fighting Championship

 On February 4, 2022, he signed a multi-fight contract with the UFC.

-On April 30, 2022, he was scheduled to fight Carlos Candelario at UFC on ESPN: Font vs. Vera, but the fight was cancelled after Candelario pulled out due to food poisoning just before the event.
+On April 30, 2022, he was scheduled to fight Carlos Candelario at UFC on ESPN 35, but the fight was cancelled after Candelario pulled out due to food poisoning just before the event.

-The fight against Candelario was rescheduled for two weeks later on May 14, 2022, at UFC on ESPN: Błachowicz vs. Rakić.
+The fight against Candelario was rescheduled for two weeks later on May 14, 2022, at UFC on ESPN 36.
 He won the fight by unanimous decision.

 On October 15, 2022, he faced C.J.
-Vergara at UFC Fight Night: Grasso vs. Araújo, winning by armbar submission in the second round.
+Vergara at UFC Fight Night 212, winning by armbar submission in the second round.
 Taira won the Performance of the Night bonus.
 The fight took place under the condition that Vergara pay 30% of the fight money to Taira because Vergara weighed 3 pounds over the flyweight limit at the previous day's weigh-in.

-On February 4, 2023, Taira faced Jesús Santos Aguilar at UFC Fight Night: Lewis vs. Spivac, winning by first-round triangle armbar.
+On February 4, 2023, Taira faced Jesús Santos Aguilar at UFC Fight Night 218, winning by first-round triangle armbar.
 In the process, he also won his second consecutive Performance of the Night bonus.

 On May 21, 2023, at Professional Shooto 2023 Vol. 3, he vacated his Shooto Flyweight Championship, stating that he could not defend his Shooto title as he would be fighting in the UFC.

-On June 24, 2023, he was scheduled to face off against Kleydson Rodrigues at UFC on ABC: Emmett vs. Topuria, but the bout was canceled after Rodrigues weighed 3 pounds (1.3 kg) over the flyweight limit the day before the weigh-in.
+On June 24, 2023, he was scheduled to face off against Kleydson Rodrigues at UFC on ABC 5, but the bout was canceled after Rodrigues weighed 3 pounds (1.3 kg) over the flyweight limit the day before the weigh-in.

-Taira was rebooked for a week later at UFC 290 against UFC newcomer Edgar Chairez in a 130-pound catchweight bout.
+Taira was rebooked for a week later at UFC 290 against UFC newcomer Édgar Cháirez in a 130-pound catchweight bout.
 He won the fight via unanimous decision.

 Taira was scheduled to face David Dvořák on October 14, 2023, at UFC Fight Night 230.
 However, the bout was cancelled for unknown reasons.